-Within SMEs with employees, small companies (10-49 employees) are experiencing the strongest growth, both in the number of firms (2.66%) and in terms of employment (2.49%).
+Within SMEs with employees, the middle class (50-249 employees) is the one that experiences the greatest decrease, both in the number of companies (-1.81%) and in terms of employment (-1.40% ).

-The above data, referring to enterprises with employees, are taken from the monthly statistics on "Companies registered with Social Security", updated to 30 April 2023.
+The above data, referring to companies with employees, are taken from the monthly statistics of "Companies registered with Social Security", updated as of October 31, 2023.

-As for SMEs without employees, the latest data available at the date of preparation of this report on the "Self-employed proper" refer to the third quarter of 2022 and reflect a decrease of 14,363 units (-0.89%) compared to the data for the second quarter of 2022.
+Regarding SMEs without employees, the latest data available on the date of preparation of this report on "Self-employed" refers to the second quarter of 2023.

-The Directorate General for Industry and SMEs (DGIPYME) prepares the reports named "SME Figures" in response to the function granted to it, according to Royal Decree 998/2018, of 3 August, BOE of 4 August 2018, in article 7, which expressly mentions the carrying out of studies, statistics, databases, reports and analyses of industry at sectoral, regional and aggregate level in the field of small and medium-sized enterprises.
+The General Directorate of Industry and SMEs prepares the reports called "SME Figures" in response to the function it has been granted, according to Royal Decree 998/2018, of August 3, BOE of August 4, 2018, in article 7, which expressly mentions the carrying out of studies, statistics, databases, reports and analysis of the industry at a sectoral, regional and aggregate level in the field of small and medium-sized companies.

 1Data that the INE compiles specifically at the request of the DGIPYME, such as the breakdown of companies with up to 249 employees for the homologation with the Eurostat definition and its comparison with the EU.